Bishodeep/JobManagement/Readme.md

 1. Clone the repository
 2. Build the application using dotnet build or can be build using Visual studio.
 3. Since this app uses code first approach using entity framework use following command in package manager console to create db and schemas.
+Note: This is optional as app uses auto migration
    a. add-migration <Name>
    b. update-database
 4. dotnet run